BitBoxSwiss/bitbox02-api-js/README.md

 ## Local development

-To compile the library using GopherJS, run the following commands to run the provided [Dockerfile](Dockerfile).
+To compile the library using GopherJS, run the following commands:

 ```sh
 $ make dockerinit